Job search resources

 Researching employers and industries

-Employer and industry research helps you learn more about your options and provide important information for your decision-making process.
-Researching employers allows you to target those most closely related to your career goals.
-You can also use what you learn to customize your resume and cover letter, prepare for an interview, and impress employers at a career fair.
+This type of research will help you learn more about your options and make important decisions.
+Learning more about employers allows you to target those most closely related to your career goals.
+You can customize your resume and cover letter, prepare for an interview, and impress employers at a career fair.
 Download the Researching Employers and Industries Guide (PDF).